Nesna Municipality: Geography

 The highest point in the municipality is the 921.75 m tall mountain Tommskjevelen.
 Nesna is located west of Rana Municipality, north of Leirfjord Municipality (across the Ranfjorden), east of Dønna Municipality (an island municipality), and south of Lurøy Municipality.

 Farms of Nesna

 Historically, the land of Nesna was divided up into named farms.
 These farms were used in census and tax records and are useful for genealogical research.

 Map of the farms

 Note that each map has a maximum number of listings it can display, so the map has been divided into parts consistent with the enumeration districts (tellingskrets) in the 1920 census.
 This map includes one farm name per farm number; other farm names or subdivision numbers may exist.
-(Note: The historical tellingskrets 4, Nordsjona og Kvalnes, and 5, Myklebostad og Venes, are now part of Vefsn Municipality, while the historical tellingskrets 8, Bardal; 9, Sørlandet; and 10, Lilandet Fagerviken, are now part of Leirfjord Municipality).
+(Note: The historical tellingskrets 4, Nordsjona og Kvalnes, and 5, Myklebostad og Venes, are now part of Vefsn Municipality, while the historical tellingskrets 8, Bardal; 9, Sørlandet; and 10, Lilandet Fagerviken, are now part of Leirfjord Municipality.
+Parts of the Dønnes municipality were added to Nesna).